Drodevbar/tsh-task/readme.md

 ## Buzzwords:
 1. the whole application has been contenerized using Docker
 1. simple CI powered by GitHub has been added in order to automate running linter and unit tests
-1. for testing purposes jest has been used
+1. jest for testing purposes
-1. for linting purposes eslint has been used
+1. eslint for linting purposes

 ## API documentation